dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-On paper, the Bangalore region looked very similar to the nearby province of Punjab in Pakistan, or to the Zheijiang province in coastal China, in 1985.
-What made the balance tilt in favour of Bangalore (in the state of Karnataka) was its unique concentration of emerging tech talents and its local institutions, conducive to innovative activities.
+On paper, the Bangalore region looked very similar to the nearby province of Punjab, in Pakistan, or to the Zhejiang province in coastal China.
+What made the balance tilt in favour of Bangalore was its unique concentration of emerging tech talents and its local institutions, conducive to innovative activities.

 #